Businesses in manufacturing industries offering complex products or services to their customers often have 3 problems in common:

 Workflows and approvals are there to protect the accuracy of a quote but naturally they are adding time to the sales cycle.
 Unnecessary approvals can be avoided if triggers are set for error prone steps of the quotation process only.
 For example, not every configuration of a manufacturing product requires approval by engineering departments.
-With an advanced CPQ approvals and routing can be set up individually and email notifications will be sent to approving managers to accelerate the process.
+With an advanced sales collaboration tool approvals and routing can be set up individually to accelerate the process.

 5. Are your margins eaten up by real production costs later?